-In this section, we consider three main families of outcomes.
-First, we focus on individual barriers and test whether the intervention described in Section 3 increased farmers' adoption of Aflasafe, using both administrative and self-reported measures.
-Second, we discuss market-level barriers to quality upgrading along the value chain, and test whether the intervention impacted output aggregation by cooperatives.
-Third, we estimate intent-to-treat (ITT) and treatment-effect-on-the-treated (TOT) effects of our intervention on quality (aflatoxin standard compliance).
-Third, we estimate ITT and TOT effects on commercialization behavior (output sales to the cooperative).
-For each TOT regression, we present estimates in which we instrument for the administrative adoption measure in the main body of the text, and show comparable TOT estimates using self-reported adoption in Appendix B.
+In this section, we consider four main families of outcomes.
+First, we focus on farmers' investment in quality upgrading., using both administrative and self-reported measures.
+Second, we estimate intent-to-treat (ITT) and treatment-effect-on-the-treated (TOT) effects of our intervention on quality outcomes (aflatoxin standard compliance).
+Third, we explore dynamics in quality investment, looking at investment in the quality-improving technology two years after our intervention.
+Finally, we explore farmers' commercialization decisions.